 A test project is an assignment that you complete on your own, without the help of others.
 It is like a take-home exam.
 You may use the textbook, your notes, your previous assignments, the notes and examples on the course web page and the Python library documentation (linked from the course web page), but use of any other source, such as Google, is not permitted.
-You may not discuss this assignment with anyone except the course instructor, and ASIs and tutors.
+You may not discuss this assignment with anyone except the course instructor, ASIs and peer drop-in course assistants.
 However, all of those parties may only give you limited answers (as you would expect during an exam).

 To be clear, you may not work with, discuss, or in any way collaborate with anyone else.

 You are encouraged to reuse code from your assignments or our class examples.
 Partial credit will be awarded, so try to get as far as you can.
 If you are stuck, contact me.
 While I cannot help you solve the test project itself, I may be able to suggest general problem-solving strategies, help with conceptual difficulties about Python, and or direct you to relevant examples from class.

 Make sure you attempt all of the functions, even if you weren’t able to

 complete one of the “upstream” functions (i.e. make sure to attempt

 gene_finder even if you weren’t able to complete the

 find_orfs function it

 uses).
 While it will be difficult for you to test your implementation, I can

 see how you are approaching the problem and award partial credit as